It is very hard to write about “oddball” topics when our current reality has become one big oddball topic.

 Anyway, so we had this radical “split” in “Conspiracy Culture” during the Obama administration, though it only seemed to get really bad by around 2012 or so.
-A lot of the older conspiracy writers/theorists who were more left-wing got massively weirded out by the sea-change in their genre; and some of the more right-wing decided to just take the plunge and go “all in” on the race/culture stuff.
+A number of the prominent right-wing conspiracy theorists decided to just take the plunge and go “all in” on the race/culture stuff; and a bunch of the older conspiracy writers/theorists who were more left-wing got massively weirded out by the sea-change in their genre and kinda “dropped out” of the main scene.

 Around this time, I believe, at least one or more “outside interests” decided to get involved with the shift in this subculture, accelerate it, and use it for their own ends.
 I believe that culminated in the election of Donald Trump and what we have right now.

-And what we have is the “death” of that earlier “Conspiracy Culture.”
+And what we have right now is the “death” of that earlier “Conspiracy Culture.”

 You can’t operate on a “platform” of wanting to get to the Truth, of speaking “Truth To Power,” of restoring power to the People, and then look at the sum total of Trump and seriously say: “that’s the person who is going to make it all better again.”
-You can’t pontificate long and hard on the evils of the Deep State and then conclude at the end that a narcissistic millionaire who hires all his family and surrounds himself with the corporate/political equivalent of the Dick Tracy rogues gallery is the Savior.
+You can’t pontificate long and hard on the evils of the Deep State and then conclude at the end that a narcissistic millionaire who surrounds himself with the political equivalent of the Dick Tracy rogues gallery is the Savior.